MarkEWaite/jenkins-bugs/README.md

-# [JENKINS-52059](https://issues.jenkins-ci.org/browse/JENKINS-52059) pipeline checkout scm populates environment
+# [JENKINS-49757](https://issues.jenkins-ci.org/browse/JENKINS-49757) Duplicate fetch in declarative pipeline checkout

-The declarative pipeline checkout step does populates the environment with GIT_* values like GIT_COMMIT.
+The fetch is duplicated in checkout.
+That is especially bad with large repositories.